catrionelee/catrionelee.github.io/about.md

 permalink: /about/
 ---

 I am an aspiring microbiologist that dabbles in bioinformatics, so an all around lover of microbes.
+Although, I've been recently been told I am a <i>marine biologist</i>: I study the protein biology of marine mammals, so ... they aren't wrong.
 I use they/them/she/her pronouns.

 I am a Ph.D. student sudying the evolution of hemoglobins in whales, dolphins, and porpoises.
 I am leveraging the availablility of global genomics data to accomplish the goals of resurrecting ansectral whale hemoglobins as well as determine if certain hemoglobin variants might predict different life styles.